 Positano is a beautiful, little beach town in Italy, famous for its colorful buildings, excellent restaurants, and ideal location on the Amalfi Coast.
-The village of Positano is home to tiny, winding roads that run down to the sea and are lined with restaurants, shops, and cute boutique hotels such as Hotel Maricanto, where I spent three euphoric days taking way too many pictures of the most photogenic town I have ever seen!
+The village of Positano is home to tiny, winding roads that run down to the sea and are lined with restaurants, shops, and cute boutique hotels such as Hotel Marincanto, where I spent three euphoric days taking way too many pictures of the most photogenic town I have ever seen!
 (I’m Vanessa Rivers, one of the founders of We Are Travel Girls, so it’s expected that I will always take too many photos!)
 Positano is a popular destination for couples looking for a romantic getaway as well as families and groups stopping through on day tours.
-If you would like to spend a few days in this magical town, here are 20 things to do in Positano, Italy.
+If you would like to spend a few days in this magical town, here are 20 things to do in Positano.

 Positano is the perfect walking city!
 My husband and I spent hours wandering the winding roads of the village and exploring the beach path that hugs the mountainside and ends up at the watch tour castles (which are now luxury vacation rentals).
 Every turn brings something new and exciting into view.
 As you meander through Positano, the charm of this otherworldly town is intoxicating.